Dick Cheney: Policy formulation

+Post-vice presidency

 Political activity

-In July 2012, Cheney used his Wyoming home to host a private fund-raiser for Republican presidential candidate Mitt Romney, which netted over $4 million in contributions from attendees for Romney's campaign.
+In July 2012, Cheney used his Wyoming home to host a private fundraiser for Republican presidential candidate Mitt Romney, which netted over $4 million in contributions from attendees for Romney's campaign.

-Cheney is the subject of the documentary film The World According to Dick Cheney, which premiered March 15, 2013, on the Showtime television channel.
-Cheney was also reported to be the subject of an HBO television mini-series based on Barton Gellman's 2008 book Angler and the 2006 documentary The Dark Side, produced by the Public Broadcasting Service.
+Cheney was the subject of the documentary film The World According to Dick Cheney, which premiered March 15, 2013, on the Showtime television channel.
+Cheney was also reported to be the subject of an HBO television mini-series based on Barton Gellman's 2008 book Angler and the 2006 documentary The Dark Side, produced by PBS.

 Cheney maintained a visible public profile after leaving office, being especially critical of Obama administration policies on national security.
 In May 2009, Cheney spoke of his support for same-sex marriage, becoming one of the most prominent Republican politicians to do so.
 Speaking to the National Press Club, Cheney stated: "People ought to be free to enter into any kind of union they wish, any kind of arrangement they wish.
 I do believe, historically, the way marriage has been regulated is at a state level.
 It's always been a state issue, and I think that's the way it ought to be handled today."
 In 2012, Cheney reportedly encouraged several Maryland state legislators to vote to legalize same-sex marriage in that state.
 Although, by custom, a former vice president unofficially receives six months of protection from the United States Secret Service, President Obama reportedly extended the protection period for Cheney.